ankitamishraa780-byte/SQL-Lab-work/README.md

 - SQL queries are executed in the given order
 - The user has basic knowledge of SQL
 - The DBMS supports standard SQL syntax
-- The `.sql` file is used instead of screenshots or copied output
+- The' https://github.com/ankitamishraa780-byte/SQL-Lab-work.git' file is used instead of screenshots or copied output

 ---